Lung Disease Claims: What You Need to Know

 It’s free to know if you can claim, so Call 1300 873 252

 You claim TPD compensation for any medical ailment that stops you from working in your usual occupation.
-Suppose you suffer from a mental health disability, such as depression, anxiety, bipolar disorders, post-traumatic stress syndrome (PTSD) and other recognised psychiatric or psychological conditions.
+Suppose you suffer from a mental health disability, such as depression, anxiety, bipolar disorders, post-traumatic stress disorder (PTSD), and other recognised psychiatric or psychological conditions.
 In that case, you may be able to claim your TPD benefits.

 Most people with a chronic illness will qualify to claim their disability insurance entitlements.
 Any illness that prevents you from performing in your current occupation can be the basis of a successful case.

-It is common for Aussies to be unaware of their legal right to a TPD payout or income protection benefits.
+It is common for Aussies to be unaware of their legal right to a TPD lump sum payment or income protection benefits, so get free advice from our friendly TPD claims lawyers now.

 Many Aussie workers have Total and Permanent Disability (TPD) insurance cover in their superannuation fund membership, but many don’t know what they can claim on their insurance policies.